Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Experiments

 \section{Experiments}

-We demonstrate the superior performance of LaSRO for fine-tuning two-step DMs over three distinctive rewards.
+We demonstrate the superior performance of LaSRO for fine-tuning two-step DMs over three distinctive rewards under the non-differentiable (black-box) reward setup \cite{uehara2024understanding}.
+Some rewards (e.g., the text-alignment score that involves sampling) are truly non-differentiable.
 We further perform ablation studies to justify our design (training scheme, choice of architecture/backbone, etc.).

 We choose LCMs \cite{luo2023latent} distilled from SSD-1B \cite{gupta2024progressive} as our major test bed since it is a strong baseline for 2-step image generation of $1024^2$ resolution (SDXL-Turbo \cite{sauer2023adversarial} focuses on $512^2$ images and SDXL-Lightning \cite{lin2024sdxl} does not support 1-step generation).
-Our approach can also be applied to other timestep-distilled DMs, though (see Tab. \ref{tab:numerical}).
+Our approach can also be applied to other step-distilled DMs, though (see Tab. \ref{tab:numerical}).